Yashsharda2/RP2040_MUSIC_PLAYER/README.md

     The rotary encoder is used for real-time volume control.
        Clockwise - Increases Volume
        Anticlockwise - Decrease Volume
-       Push Button is used to select song
+       Push Button is used to select song (Press once to scroll through songs and press again to select song)

 # Libraries Required
                #include <SPI.h>